How To Spring Clean Your Retail Store With This Checklist

 17. Dust and clean the areas in your window displays..... dead flies do not sell merchandise.

-18. Wash light fixtures and the bulbs.
-If you have them, dust lampshades.
+18. Wash light fixtures and bulbs.
+Dust lampshades if you have them.
 If bulbs are out, replace them.

 19. Wash doors and knobs.